HB-2311

 Enforcement Authority

-Attorney general enforcement only.
-Civil penalties may be sought exclusively by the attorney general.
-The statute expressly does not create a private right of action and expressly prohibits use of this section to support a private right of action under any other law.
-No cure period or safe harbor is specified.
+Attorney General enforcement only.
+The Attorney General may seek civil penalties and injunctive relief.
+No private right of action is created.
+The statute expressly provides that it does not create a private right of action to enforce the chapter or to support a private right of action under any other law.

 Penalties

-The greater of actual damages or $1,000 per violation in civil penalties, not to exceed $500,000 per operator.
+Greater of actual damages or civil penalties of $1,000 per violation, not to exceed $500,000 per operator.
 Injunctive relief is also available.
 Statutory civil penalties do not require proof of actual harm.

 Who Is Covered